ConfederacyOfGaia/Gaia/players-guide.md

 In addition to providing entertainment, Eshen caravans also function as traveling schools.
 Whenever a caravan enters the outskirts of a village, the villagers will send their children to them to learn as much as they can: history, geography, the natural world, the sciences, and so forth.
 These caravans sometimes stay in one place for as much as a month at a time.
 The children will bring food and goods as payment for these lessons.

+***Clothing.*** The Eshen are known for their flowing, brightly-colored clothes, scarves, and headbands.
+They dress for comfort and style, not practically, as a rule.
+Pierced ears and noses are common, are as jewelry and bangles.
+Native Eshen tend to naturally have light brown hair, but they like to experiment in outrageous colors and styles.

+The metal-workers of Esh, both human and goliath, stood out in their relative blandness: practical styles with minimal flair, with goliaths tending toward muted earth tones.

 ***Languages.*** Eshen speak their own language, called Eshen, as well as Zephyran.
 Many of them also speak elvish; as wanderers, they often find themselves traveling with elven travelers, and are on good terms with them.

+\page

 #### Kylf